CleverRaven/Cataclysm-DDA/doc/ITEM_DISASSEMBLY.md

 - A tool with 1 ``CUTTING`` quality is enough to salvage any item which is at least partially the listed material.
 As such, items that should require more powerful tools should be given the ``NO_SALVAGE`` flag
 - If an item has more than one material that can be salvaged, it will give resources corresponding to all of its materials.
 However, **if the item is partially a material that cannot be salvaged, that material will be ignored, and no resources from it will be given**
 - It is the only listed here method of taking an item apart which cannot be done through the ``disassemble`` option or menu
 - It does not work with charges well.
-Multiple charge-based item will be treated as a singular bigger item for the purpose of salvaging. **100 charge-based items weighing 1g is equal to 1 normal item weighing 100g**
+Multiple charge-based item will be treated as a singular bigger item for the purpose of salvaging. **100 charge-based items weighing 1g equals to 1 normal item weighing 100g**